DinaTaklit/HerokuSample/README.md

-# Deploy and application on Heroku
+# Deploy an application on Heroku

 ## What is Heroku?
 Heroku is a cloud platforme to host applications, databases and other services in several languages.
 It is easy and flexible to use.
 It is free, with paid specialized memberships.